jubatus/website/source/en/faq_rpc_err_workaround.rst

   You **can not** distinguish errors by exception classes.
   You should catch ``RPCError`` exceptions and close sessions explicitly

-+ After closing session explicitly, You can retry RPC by same client object.
++ After closing session explicitly, you can retry RPC by same client object.
   But retrying RPC is not recommended because you can not detect transport layer error which may recover by retrying